The Ivory Tower (Boardwalk Empire): Plot

 In New York, Luciano brings in Frankie Yale to be questioned by Rothstein about his role in Colosimo's death.
 Jimmy visits his mother Gillian, a middle-aged showgirl, and presents her with an expensive necklace to replace the one she had sold years earlier to support him when they were abandoned by Jimmy's father.
 When Jimmy shows up for work, Nucky confronts him about the robbery.
 Jimmy confesses his involvement and is fired on the spot, with Nucky giving him two days to come up with an additional $3,000.
 Rothstein telephones Nucky and demands $100,000 to cover his losses from the robbery and for the murder of one of the drivers, who happens to be his sister-in-law's nephew.
 Nucky refuses and threatens to have him killed if he ever returns to Atlantic City.
 Van Alden visits Margaret and tells her he believes her husband was not involved in the robbery, questioning her about her involvement with Nucky.

 Nucky visits his political mentor, "Commodore" Louis Kaestner, who humiliates his black maid to mock the idea of women's suffrage.
 After Van Alden writes home to his wife, he takes a hair ribbon he had stolen from Margaret and smells it to satiate his lust for her.
 Margaret visits Nucky and returns the money Eli gave her.
-They discuss Nucky's late wife, Margaret's financial situation, her request that Nucky help her find a job to support her children, and Margaret's enthusiasm for reading, which impresses him.
+They discuss Nucky's late wife, Margaret's financial situation, her request that Nucky help her find a job to support her children and her enthusiasm for reading.
 Jimmy, short $500 and unable to get Capone to loan him the rest, steals the necklace from his mother and pawns it to pay Nucky back.
 Nucky then demonstrates the power he now holds over Jimmy by betting, and losing, the entire $3,000 in a roulette game.
 Elsewhere, one of Rothstein's men, alive but badly wounded, stumbles across a businessman getting sexually pleasured in his car outside Atlantic City.